cytechmobile/snapurl/README.md

    Choose the "Worker" template.
 Wrangler will generate src/index.js (or .ts) and wrangler.jsonc (or .toml).
 4. Install nanoid:
-   (Note: nanoid is primarily used by the racket-url-manager TUI for generating short codes.)
+   (Note: nanoid is primarily used by the short-url-manager TUI for generating short codes.)
    ```Bash
    npm install nanoid
    ```